hugoTheVoidBoy/Data_Management/README.md

 - MatPlot Library Version 3.6.0 [https://matplotlib.org/]
 - Spicy Library Version 1.9.3 [https://docs.scipy.org/doc/scipy/reference/optimize.html]
 ## Description
 >This project organizes data from a spreadsheet into multiple dictionaries (each organized based on one specific aspect of information about the student).
-These dictionaries were tested to make sure that they contain all the information from the csv file.
-Functions were created that sort the dictionaries based on one specific aspect of the information about the students (for example, a user could sort the information from lowest to highest grade average (G_Avg).
-Polynomial functions were then created to graph the data into histograms to easily view the data.
+These dictionaries were unit-tested to make sure that they contain all the information from the csv file.
+>Functions were created to sort the dictionaries based on one specific info of the information about the students (for example, a user could sort the information from lowest to highest grade average (G_Avg).
+>Polynomial functions were then created to graph the data into histograms to easily view the data.
 Functions were created that dispaly the x and y coordinate of the local maximum and minimum of the graph for any given piece of information.
-Finally, UI allows the user to type in exactly what is needed to be displayed.
+>Finally, UI allows the user to type in exactly what is needed to be displayed.
 Data can be viewed in organized and simplified ways, depending on the choice typed into UI.

 ## Installation
 - Latest version of all softwares are provided with detail in the "Software Name and Version" section.